 Patients were positive about the care they received from the practice.
-They reported that staff were skillful, kind, helpful, caring, respectful and friendly.
+They reported that staff were skillful, professional, helpful, courteous and respectful.

 Are services responsive to people's needs?

 We found that this practice was providing responsive care in accordance with the relevant regulations.